tajpuriya27/php_understanding/MainReadme.md

 **Confusion of hooks and functions in official documentation:**
 If you go through the official developer guide of wordpress you will notice that word: hook and functions are used interchangeably.
 For an instance: in some parts, you will see calling the `register_activation_hook()` function as a `hook` and placing it into `references/functions/` section.
 It is bit confusing.
 Therefore, we stick to calling these as functions.
 For us any so-called hook within documentation that is being called as a function is a function.
 And the wordpress trigger points like `init`, `pre-post-type`, `wp_loaded` etc are hooks.

+**Nomanclature:** Nomanclature in official documentation is not uniform.
+For an instance: first parameter of function `add_shortcode` is named `$tag` and third parameter of function `shortcode_atts` is named `$shortcode`.
+However, both denotes to the name of the shortcode that will be using by the user in the frontend.
+We hereby make them same and use `$shortcode` for our convinence.

 ## Part0.3: Requirements

 1. [Composer](https://getcomposer.org/download/) - Same as npm in node.js